 The National Youth Summit brings middle and high school students together with scholars, teachers, policy experts, and activists in a national conversation about important events in America’s past that have relevance to the nation’s present and future.
 Since 2011, Smithsonian Affiliates have been hosts of Regional Youth Summits, amplifying the program and augmenting it with related programming tied to the Affiliate organization’s content for its local community of students.

-The series kicks off on September 22 with the National Youth Summit on Teen Resistance to Racial Injustice.
-Anchored by the case study of Claudette Colvin—a 15-year-old Black student in Montgomery, Alabama in 1955 who refused to give up her seat on a segregated bus and testified in the legal case that brought an end to segregated busing in Montgomery.
-The summit will provide digital platforms and resources for students to convene, discuss this vital history, and examine the power of teens activated today to fight systemic racism.
+The 2020 summit was centered on the case study of Claudette Colvin—a 15-year-old Black student in Montgomery, Alabama, in 1955.
+Colvin refused to give up her seat on a segregated bus and testified in the legal case that brought an end to segregated busing in Montgomery.